AcalaNetwork/hardhat-tutorials/README.md

 predeployed ERC20 tokens present in the Acala EVM+.
 It uses the `ADDRESS` utility, which serves as an automatic getter of the precompiled smart contract addresses, so we don't have to seach for them in the documentation and hardcode them into our project.

+6. [escrow](./escrow/README.md): This tutorial shows how to build a simple escrow smart contract that uses the precompiled and predeployed ERC20 tokens present in the Acala EVM+.
+It shows some of the strenghts of the Acala blockchain e.g. how it syncs the balance of its native token with the equivalent ERC20 predeployed token.